elingerojo/contexter/lib/README.md

 3. **Cook** - Process the physical directory file

-    - Extract info about the physical directory file
-        - `setStats()` - Obtain the file system stats for the file

-        - `getContent()` - Get the file content and parse it
+    - Extract info about the physical directory file with `getContent()` - Get the file content and parse it

     - Run the `file`'s "contextualize recipe"